 The process of in-hospital euthanasia for pets involves the same steps as at-home euthanasia: consultation, sedation, euthanasia medication, and aftercare.
 The major difference is the settling in which the euthanasia procedure is conducted.

-Which Euthanasia Service Is Right for You and Your Pet?
+Which Euthanasia Service is Right for You and Your Pet?

 Neither option is better than the other.
 Take the time for your family to learn about these options before an emergency arises, if possible.
 Discuss all options with your veterinarian to ensure that your pet's comfort and well-being are considered.
 It's also important to understand the emotional toll that euthanasia can take on a pet owner and to seek support if needed.